Continuous Temporal Learning of Probability Distributions via Neural ODEs with Applications in Continuous Glucose Monitoring Data: Simulations

-For the case $d = 10$, Figure $1$ (Supplemental Material) shows that the results of our proposal are comparable to those of well-established methods such as normalizing flows.
+In dimension $d = 10$, \cref{fig:l2errsd10} shows that our model outperforms the alternatives.
 In this setting, the method with the worst performance is KDE, which is widely recognized to be highly sensitive to dimensionality \cite{tsybakov2009nonparametric}.